HiPERCAM/hipercam/docs/reduction.rst

 aperture to the upper-left reference aperture (green circle) *links* the target aperture.
 This means its position is calculated using a fixed offset from the reference aperture.
-This is often useful for very faint targets, or those, which like the one shown here, havd close-by objects that can confuse the re-positioning code.
+This is often useful for very faint targets, or those, which like the one shown here, have close-by objects that can confuse the re-positioning code.
+See the sections on :ref:`linked apertures <linked_apertures>` and :ref:`aperture positioning <aperture_positioning>` for more details.

 Reduction files
 ===============